 \section{Cost Model Evaluation}

-While the metrics included above provide a valuable statistical summary of these sensors' performance, recent work by Iannacone \& Bridges \cite{iannacone2020quantifiable} provides a cost-benefit framework that models the real-world implications of using a particular tool, yielding a single, comparable cost metric that we can leverage to more easily reason out the trade-offs implied in Section \ref{sec:stats-results}.
-For example, the Network Dynamic tool has an average detection time of 1,039.0 s, an FP rate of 0.71\%, and a TP rate of 54.3\%, while the Network Static tool detects on average in 15.3 s (faster) with the FP rate of 6.42\% (worse) and TP rate of 55.21\% (about the same).
-But it is difficult to know which tool is best for a given SOC to adopt based on these basic statistics.
+Although the aforementioned metrics provide a valuable statistical summary of these sensors' performance, recent work by Iannacone \& Bridges \cite{iannacone2020quantifiable} provides a cost--benefit framework that models the real-world implications of using a particular tool, yielding a single, comparable cost metric to more easily reason out the tradeoffs implied in Section \ref{sec:stats-results}.
+For example, the network dynamic tool has an average detection time of 1,039.0 s, an FP rate of 0.71\%, and a TP rate of 54.3\%, whereas the network static tool detects on average in 15.3 s (faster) with an FP rate of 6.42\% (worse) and TP rate of 55.21\% (about the same).
+It is difficult to know which tool is best for a given SOC to adopt based on these basic statistics.
 It is even more difficult to choose the best pair of tools.

-To assist with these determinations, we configured the cost model to evaluate these tools as stand-alone detectors (Section \ref{sec:result-one-tool}) as well as adding a network-based to a host-based tool (Section \ref{sec:savings-addition}), predicting absolute costs and savings, respectively.

-This model estimates the incurred costs for using the tool, including (a) initial resource and labor cost for deploying and then maintaining the technology and (b) labor and resource cost for alert triage, incident response (IR), and attack damages.
-To estimate the costs, we (a) use the costs of needed software and hardware and consult SOC operators for resource estimation and (b) leverage the statistical detection results (i.e., precision, recall, time to detect) and the inputs of domain experts (SOC operators), as well as existing literature to map these experimental results to a real-world SOC setting.
-See Table \ref{tab:cost-estimates} and Figure \ref{fig:attack-cost} displaying costs for our model.